-Perched on a hill at the base of the Pyrenees mountains in Southern France, Saint Bertrand de Comminges appears from the ground as a gateway to the heavens.
+Perched on a hill at the base of the Pyrenees mountains in southern France, Saint Bertrand de Comminges appears from the ground as a gateway to the heavens.
 It takes only a few moments after passing through one of the village’s three gates to understand why St Bertrand de Comminges is listed amongst the Les Plus Beaux Villages de France (“The Most Beautiful Villages of France”).

 For us, the charming medieval village of Saint Bertrand de Comminges was a stop as we drove from Lourdes to Toulouse in France.
 In the past, it was a pilgrim stopover on one of the paths to Santiago de Compostela.

-Roman ruins of Lugdunum
+Roman ruins of Lugdunum Convenarum

 Saint Bertrand de Comminges

 The cathedral is home to the former seat of the ancient Diocese of Comminges.

-- We originally discovered Saint Bertrand de Comminges in the Lonely Planet Western Europe travel guide.
+We originally discovered this town in the Lonely Planet Western Europe travel guide.